jessica-woodgate/desk23/Documentation/3. UX Design/Feedback/Final Website Design/Feedback Session 5 Participant 6.md

 4. Option to bring back main tutorial after clicking off of it
 5. Could explain what the literacy rate actually means (i.e. basic literacy, more advanced literacy...)
 6. Should put in source of data & add some info summaries
+7. Could increase size/prominence of the click to enter button on landing page